Jerry Yeagley

-Jerry Yeagley (born January 10, 1940 in Lebanon, Pennsylvania) is a former soccer player and coach.
+Jerry Yeagley (born January 10, 1940, in Lebanon, Pennsylvania) is an American former soccer player and coach.
 He was the coach of the Indiana Hoosiers men's soccer team from 1973 to 2003.
 His teams won six NCAA Championships and a Division I record 544 games.
-He is considered the most successful collegiate soccer coach in the history of the sport.
+He is considered the most successful collegiate men's soccer coach in the history of the sport.
 His overall career record was 544-101-45 (.828).
 He never had a losing season as a head coach.
 Yeagley was also an NCAA Champion in soccer as a player, winning the national championship with West Chester in 1961.

 Coaching career

 After earning a Master's degree from the University of Pittsburgh in 1963, Yeagley went to Indiana University as a Physical Education instructor and men's soccer coach.
 The team had been a club since 1947, but Yeagley's goal was to develop it into a varsity program.
 For ten years, with no money from the University for Yeagley's salary, team travel expenses, recruiting or uniforms, Yeagley, his wife Marilyn and the players lined the field, hung signs on campus and washed the players' uniforms.

 Once the program gained varsity status and the full support of the university in 1973, Yeagley's teams quickly became a national power.
 Indiana reached the NCAA final in just its fourth season as a varsity program in 1976.
 In fact, through his 31-year career, Yeagley took every one of his four-year players to the NCAA College Cup, soccer's version of the Final Four.
 His teams made 28 NCAA tournament appearances, 16 appearances in the College Cup, and 12 appearances in the national final, while winning 10 Big Ten championships and 6 National championships — 1982, 1983, 1988, 1998, 1999, 2003 — the last one in his final season.

 From 1973 through 2003 no team won more NCAA Championships or appeared in more College Cups than Indiana.
 The Hoosiers' longest stint away from the national semifinal was three years (1985–87) and they followed that brief drought by winning the 1988 NCAA crown.
 Yeagley led the Hoosiers to 28 NCAA Tournament berths, the third-most in NCAA history, including one in each of his final 17 seasons.
 His Hoosier teams owned a 68-22 (.756) record in tournament play, the best winning percentage of any school.

 Yeagley's career came to a fitting and magical end in 2003 as his Hoosiers went unbeaten over their final 18 games and winning the NCAA Championship.
 The title was the sixth for the program under Yeagley and in the process, he became the all-time winningest coach in collegiate soccer history with 544 wins.